Manikranth/Notes/Terraform/Notes.md

 - As your Terraform usage becomes more advanced, there are some cases where you may need to modify the Terraform state.

-- It is important to never modify the state file directly.
+- It is essential to keep the state file the same.
 Instead, make use of terraform state command.

-- There are multiple sub-commands that can be used with terraform state, these include:
+- Multiple sub-commands can be used with terraform state; these include:

 **Sub-commends:**